Pence hits Trump: No room in GOP for ‘apologists for Putin’

 Pence has been increasingly willing to challenge Trump — a dramatic departure from his deferential posture as vice president.

-Pence has said the two men will likely never see “eye to eye” on the Capitol insurrection of Jan.
-6, 2021, when Trump supporters stormed the building in an effort to stop certification of Joe Biden’s election victory.
+Pence has said the two men will likely never see “eye-to-eye” on the Capitol insurrection of January 6, 2021, when Trump supporters stormed the building in an effort to stop certification of Joe Biden’s election victory.
 Last month, he directly rebutted Trump’s false claims that he, as vice president, could have overturned the results, telling a gathering of lawyers in Florida that Trump was “wrong.”

 Still, he joined the oft-stated view of Trump and others in the Republican Party Friday evening in blaming President Joe Biden for Putin’s actions, accusing the current president of having “squandered the deterrence that our administration put in place to keep Putin and Russia from even trying to redraw international boundaries by force.”